-Taking care of your feet and wearing safe footwear can help prevent falls.
+Taking care of your feet and wearing safe footwear can help reduce your risk of falling.

-Look after your feet – If you have any foot pain or foot problems, see your doctor or podiatrist.
+- Look after your feet – If you have any foot pain or foot problems, see your doctor or podiatrist.
 Have your nails cut and deal with corns, calluses, bunions and ulcers.
 Maintain good circulation in your feet, ankles and legs by doing foot exercises everyday.
-Examples of foot exercises are moving your toes up and down, and turning your ankles in a circle.
+Examples of foot exercises are moving your toes up and down, and turning your ankles in a circle;

 - Wear footwear that fits snugly.
 Laces or Velcro fasteners are good choices as they allow you to adjust the shoe to your feet.
-Avoid slippers and flip-flops since they are poor fitting and can be dangerous.
+Avoid slippers and flip-flops since they are poor fitting and can be dangerous;

-- Wear footwear that has a lot of contact with the ground, such as shoes with a flat or low wide heel.
+- Wear footwear that has a lot of contact with the ground, such as shoes with a flat or low wide heel;

 - It is generally best to avoid shoes with high or narrow heels worn, stretched or loose shoes; and heavy shoes.